akevinlee/artifactory-sda-publisher/README.md

 	username = "admin"
 	password = "admin"
-	mapByDefault = false 		// NOT YET USED createProps = false 		// NOT YET USED enhancedProps = false 		// NOT YET USED
+	mapByDefault = false 		// NOT YET USED createProps = true 			// Create the component version properties before setting them enhancedProps = false 		// Create additional properties on the component version repositories = [			// The repositories to monitor for new artifacts "libs-release-local",
+		"nuget-local"
+	]
 }
 mapping {
 	"Microsoft.Web.Infrastructure" {